 Youth and Community Programs

-Jamil Miller is a program coordinator for the Youth and Community Programs branch.
-He graduated from Friendship Edison Public Charter High School and became a Bringing the Lessons Home Youth Ambassador in 2001 for 17 years, Miller has helped manage the Summer Youth Leadership Program for local high school students and taught the Bringing the Lessons Home spring training classes.
+Jamil Miller Program Coordinator Jamil Miller is a program coordinator for the Youth and Community Programs branch.
+He graduated from Friendship Edison Public Charter High School and became a Bringing the Lessons Home Youth Ambassador in 2001.
+For 17 years, Miller has helped manage the Summer Youth Leadership Program for local high school students and taught the Bringing the Lessons Home spring training classes.
 He received a BA in history and political science from the University of the District of Columbia.
 Miller taught history in the DC Public Schools, and he continues his work with young people by mentoring and tutoring high school and college students.
 Miller also does volunteer work with the Washington DC Teachers Union.

 Jolomi Modé Program Coordinator Jolomi Modé is a program coordinator for the Youth and Community Programs branch.
 He graduated from Spingarn High School and became a Bringing the Lessons Home Youth Ambassador in 1996.
 In the early to mid-2000s, Modé worked full-time for the Museum before pursuing other career endeavors.
 He continued to volunteer his time and efforts before rejoining the staff of the Museum.